Koumbaya/wumpus/README.md

 # Wumpus
-This is a vanilla go implementation of the 1973 classic text-based computer first developed by Gregory Yob [Hunt The Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus).
+This is a vanilla go implementation of the 1973 classic text-based computer game first developed by Gregory Yob [Hunt The Wumpus](https://en.wikipedia.org/wiki/Hunt_the_Wumpus).

 ### Gameplay: